 - Retail Leases Act – Know your rights

-- Renewals – must comply with the lease
+- Renewals – must comply with the terms of the lease

-- Repairs – landlord has obligations it cannot avoid and cannot charge you for
+- Repairs – the landlord has obligations it cannot avoid and cannot charge you for

 Disclaimer: All information contained in this paper is of a general nature and is not legal advice.
 The information is only current as of the date of publication.
 You should not act on the information without first obtaining specific advice from a solicitor.